mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 It’s not the step itself — it’s how you manage the *sequence* of steps, and how you make sure the whole process flows smoothly.

 If you’ve seen an orchestra perform, you’ve seen how a conductor doesn’t play the instruments but still makes sure every musician starts and stops at the right moment.
 Orchestration in data is the same idea — but instead of musicians, you have tasks like:
-- Pulling data from a source system
+- Pulling data from a source system.
-- Transforming it into a standard format
+- Transforming it into a standard format.
-- Running validation checks
+- Running validation checks.
-- Delivering it to a reporting system or compliance package
+- Delivering it to a reporting system or compliance package.

 Without orchestration, you’re basically asking each “musician” (task) to guess when to come in — and hoping they’re in sync.